git-cloner/llama-lora-fine-tuning/README.md

 ### 4.1 model file structure

 The trained LoRa peft model consists of adapter_config.json, adapter_model.bin, and trainer_state.json.
-Below is the target structure of peft and the original llama model.
+Below is the file structure of peft and the original llama model.

 ```bash
 model